 - (1) Chair: The Chair recommends policies, procedures, and programs to the Commission, presides at each meeting and conducts other functions which are authorized by the rules or by the Commission or are necessary and proper for carrying out the powers granted by the Human Rights Ordinance. - (2) Vice Chair: The Vice Chair, in the absence of the Chair, shall preside over the meeting(s), assume the duties, powers, and authority conferred upon the Chair by the Ordinance and Rules.
-The Vice Chair shall also perform such other duties as the Chair may assign. - (3) Secretary: The Secretary may be responsible, whenever necessary, for taking notes or recording minutes at an Executive Session or other meetings.
-In the absence of the Chair and Vice Chair, the Secretary shall preside until a temporary Chair can be selected to serve for the duration of the meeting or until the Chair or Vice Chair is in attendance, whichever occurs first. - (4) In the absence of the Chair, Vice Chair and Secretary, the Commissioner with the most seniority on the Commission, being the Commissioner first appointed of those present, shall preside for the duration of the meeting or until the Chair, Vice Chair or Secretary arrives. - 3-9.
+The Vice Chair shall also perform such other duties as the Chair may assign.
+The Vice Chair will communicate with the Commission members to encourage attendance and participation prior to each Regular meeting. - (3) Secretary: The Secretary may be responsible, whenever necessary, for taking notes or recording minutes at an Executive Session or other meetings.
+In the absence of the Chair and Vice Chair, the Secretary shall preside until a temporary Chair can be selected to serve for the duration of the meeting or until the Chair or Vice Chair is in attendance, whichever occurs first.
+The Secretary will communicate with the Commission members seeking input on meeting discussion items at least 10 calendar days prior to the following Regular meeting. - (4) In the absence of the Chair, Vice Chair and Secretary, the Commissioner with the most seniority on the Commission, being the Commissioner first appointed of those present, shall preside for the duration of the meeting or until the Chair, Vice Chair or Secretary arrives.

+3-9.
 CONDUCT OF MEETING.
 The presiding officer shall call the meeting to order at the appointed hour and shall preside over the discussion on each Agenda item in a manner which assures full participation of all Commission members and members of the general public desirous of being heard upon such issue and subject to rules 3-9.1 and 3-9.2.
 The presiding officer, as a member of the commission, may enter into any discussion and has the right to close debate and speak last on any item, but may not make a motion.
 A member of the Commission shall move all action requiring a vote.
 A motion to reconsider must be made by a Commission member who was on the prevailing side of the original motion or by a Commission member absent at the time of the original action.

-3-9.1 TIME LIMIT ON CITIZEN'S REMARKS.
+3-9.1 TIME LIMIT ON CITIZEN'S PUBLIC REMARKS.